f2js/RatingProducer/README.md

 ### POST /kakfa/rate/{rating}
 Gets all orders for a given customer.
 Does not fetch orderlines.
+body:
+ - rating: "Integer between 1 to 10"
+ - userId: Id of user

  #### Response:
  - 200 OK: Rating published: {rating}